 Discussing Sex with Patients

 The fundamental underpinning of medical evaluation for any concern is the targeted history and physical examination.
 Issues of sexual dysfunction broadly (and ED specifically) are no exception.
-Due to the very sensitive and potentially embarrassing nature of this topic, many patients are hesitant to ...
+Due to the very sensitive and potentially embarrassing nature of this topic, many patients are hesitant ...